materials-informatics-az/materials-informatics-az.github.io/_projects/Jordan.md

 category: undergraduate researchers
 ---

 Jordan is a sophomore in Mechanical Engineering interested in sustainable materials and robotics.
-At MIL, Tommy is working on experimental research of sustainable aluminum alloys.
+At MIL, Jordan is working on experimental research of sustainable aluminum alloys.